 - An overview of UNIX and LINUX operating systems to help understand the design and organization of these OS

 Like many careers involving newer technologies, the actual hardware and software being used is likely to be upgraded and/or replaced with new systems over the course of time.
 The ongoing evolution of these systems means that students can expect to participate in telecommunications training throughout their careers to ensure they are up-to-date with the latest technology.

 Telecom technicians may have to possess certification to perform certain tasks or work with specific equipment, which typically have training courses associated with them.
 Telecom certification courses can come in a variety of different formats including traditional classroom instruction, online virtual classes, online self-study and boot camp courses.

 Organizations such as the Society of Cable Telecommunications Engineers (SCTE) and the Telecommunications Industry Association (TIA) offer some relevant certifications.
-Some manufacturers may also provide certifications for technicians who will be working with their own equipment.
+Some manufacturers may also provide certifications for technicians who plan to work with their equipment.